-The Susanna armchair by Zanotta is a great example for how timeless furniture can be: It might seem logical that the armchair was produced in 1983 for the first time.
-But as soon as you get to know that it was already designed in the 1930s by the architect Gabriele Mucchi, you might be surprised.
+The Susanna armchair by Zanotta is a great example of how timeless furniture can be: It might seem logical that the armchair was produced in 1983 for the first time.
+But when you find out that it was designed in the 1930s by the architect Gabriele Mucchi, you might be surprised.

-The clear and straight-lined shape is the reason why Susanna by Zanotta fits in different interiors.
-This is thanks to the designer Muchi, who renounced ornaments and over-decorated items being co-founder of the “new realism”.
-The adjustable Susanna armchair doesn’t have any unnecessary design elements.
+The clear and linear shape is the reason why the Susanna armchair by Zanotta fits into many different interiors.
+This is thanks to the designer Mucchi, who, as founding member of “new realism”, renounced ornaments and overly decorated items.
+The Susanna armchair, adjustable into two positions, does not have any unnecessary design elements.

-Zanotta produces the Susanna armchair with a frame made of chrome-plated steel tube and a seat with big cushions made of polyurethane and heat-resistant polyester.
+Zanotta produces the Susanna armchair with a frame made of chrome-plated steel tubes and a seat with big cushions made of polyurethane and heat-resistant polyester.